 The practice is rated as good for the care of people whose circumstances may make them vulnerable.
-The practice:

-- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice offered longer appointments for people with a learning disability. - The practice regularly worked with multi-disciplinary teams in the case management of vulnerable people. - The practice had told vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+- There were no policies or arrangements to allow people with no fixed address to register or be seen at the practice. - It had carried out annual health checks for people with a learning disability, but there was no evidence that these had been followed up. - The practice regularly worked with multi-disciplinary teams in the case management of vulnerable people. - The practice had told vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
 Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.